msteenab/Group3-repo-projects/Selenium Lab.md

 - These commands use Selenium to locate an HTML element based on its tag name.
 - After the elements are located and stored in the variables, they are then printed using the `print()` statement

+Here is the full code provided in order for you to run it:

 ```python
 from selenium import webdriver
 from selenium.webdriver.common.by import By